ibmresilient/resilient-community-apps/fn_exchange_online/doc/README.md

 ## Data Table - Exchange Online Message Query Results

-Below is an example of results of a message query that are populated in the Exchange Online Message Query Results data table:
+The following is an example of message query results that are populated in the Exchange Online Message Query Results data table:

-NOTE: The Web Link column contains a link to the message, but you have to be logged in as the message owner user to view the message in the link.
-SOC operator will probably not be able to view by default.
+NOTE: The Web Link column contains a link to the message, but you must be logged in as the message owner user to view the message in the link.

  ![screenshot: dt-exchange-online-message-query-results](./screenshots/EXO-dt-message-query-results-datatable.png)